ubco-cmps/phys111_course/about/syllabus.md

 No problem!
 There's not even any need to tell me, or ask for permission to miss deadlines.
 The course is designed to give you maximum flexibility:

-- Every deadline has a 48-hour grace period that is automatically applied.
+- Every deadline (EXCEPT for the labs) has a 48-hour grace period that is automatically applied.
 - There is no late penalty if you use the grace period
 - You can use the grace period an unlimited amount of time in the course (though if it happens every week and for every assignment, I might check in with you and gently encourage you not to leave things to the last minute)